GaPhil/algorithms/2. Sorting/README.md

     }
 }
 ```
+Bottom-up mergesort consists of a sequence of passes over the whole array, doing `len`-by-`len` merges, starting with
+`len` equal to 1 and doubling `len` on each pass.
+The final subarray is of length `len` only when the array length is
+an even multiple of `len` (otherwise it is less than `len`).

+Bottom-up mergesrot uses between 1/2 *n* lg *n* and *n* lg *n* compares and at most 6*n* lg *n* array accesses to sort
+an array of length *n*.

+Mergesort is an asymptotically optimal compare-base sorting algorithm.
+That means *both the number of compares used by
+mergesort in the worst case and the minimum number of compares that any compare-based sorting algorithm can guarantee
+are ~ *n* lg *n*.*
 #### Summary

 The table below summarizes the number of compares for a variety of sorting algorithms, as implemented